Counting Steps: A New Approach to Objective Probability in Physics: Assumptions

 \subsection{Models}

-The above assumptions allow us to propose two possible models for objective physical probability.\footnote{We do not claim that these models are unique or optimal.
-Our purpose is only to demonstrate the possibility of defining a finite notion of objective probability in physics on the basis of considerations from physical computational complexity.}
+The above assumptions allow us to propose two possible models for objective physical probability.
+We do not claim that these models are unique, optimal, or in any sense canonical.
+Our purpose is only to demonstrate that it is possible to define a finite notion of objective probability in physics on the basis of considerations from physical computational complexity.

 Our first model is constructed on the space of all possible physical states of a given physical system with a given number of degrees of freedom $n$ in a given moment in time $t$, confined to a given energy shell $E$.
 Each such state, given assumption (A), is a result of a certain dynamical evolution, which, in turn, is generated by a certain Hamiltonian.
-If we assume further that all dynamical evolutions start from a common, ``mother'' state, say, the initial state of the universe, we can then assign (using assumptions (B)--(E)) a {\em non\/}--uniform probability distribution on the set of all possible states according to the time--complexity of the dynamical evolution that realizes each state.
-As we shall see below, for a large number of degrees of freedom, this assignment has interesting consequences.
+If we assume further that all dynamical evolutions start from a common, ``mother'' state, say, the initial state of the universe, we can then assign (using assumptions (B)--(E)) a {\em non\/}--uniform probability distribution on the set of all possible states according to the time--complexity of the dynamical evolution that realizes each state.\footnote{The move from the space of states to the space of dynamical evolutions is licit given our assumptions (A) and (B) above: in any given moment in time, and for each physical state, there can be one and only one time--complexity class of dynamical evolutions that ``realizes'' it from the common ``mother'' state.
+This means that while many time--complexity classes of dynamical evolutions can realize the same state, no two evolutions that belong to different time--complexity classes can do so {\em at the same moment} if they start at the same common ``mother'' state.} As we shall see below, for a large number of degrees of freedom, this assignment has interesting consequences.

 Our second model is constructed on the space of all possible dynamical evolutions.
-Here, again, to precisely define the notion of objective physical probability we require the above couple, i.e., the number of degrees of freedom $n$, time $t$, and energy $E$.
+Here, again, to precisely define the notion of objective physical probability we require the above triplet, i.e., the number of degrees of freedom $n$, time $t$, and energy $E$.
 Given such a triplet, we construct a probability space out of a functional that relates the power ($E/t$) of a computation -- seen as a dynamical evolution from one state to another -- with the relative size of the set of the possible dynamical evolutions that are compatible with it.
-Our probability function is thus a distance measure on the above functional, that quantifies how hard it is to realize a state, or how far a given system is from that state, in terms of the physical resources available to it relative to the required resources.
+Our probability function is thus a distance measure on the above functional, that quantifies how hard it is to realize a state, or how far a given system is from that state, in terms of the physical resources available to it, relative to the required resources.